assembliss/webassembliss/README.md

 - [x] measure executed instructions
 - [x] measure documentation level
 - [ ] allow c-driver code (this could be resolved as a pre-assembled object file)
+	- [ ] pre-assembled object files are done... but printf output does not show for some reason.
 - [x] create config file that has provided source(s), object(s), and tests
 - [x] allow user to upload config file and run tests with their code
 - [x] generate a results file containing user info, test results, efficiency metrics